How To Create Better Product Tours | Userpilot Blog

 And in today’s SaaS environment – let’s be honest – some of them are pretty rubbish.

-So when we talk about the best software for building product tours, we’re going to be quite specific about what makes a product tour worthwhile and what features a tool needs to achieve those things.
+So when we talk about the best software for building better product tours, we’re going to be quite specific about what makes a product tour worthwhile and what features a tool needs to achieve those things.

 Why you need Product Tours